martindbp/merkl/README.md

 Pipelines can be defined anywhere, but can usefully be defined in a self-contained function, which can then be run with the `merkl run <module>.<function>` command, or reused in a script.

-When calling a Merkl node function, it returns one or several `MerklFuture` _placeholder_ objects (depending on number of outs), which represents an value that hasn't been computed or fetched yet.
+When calling a MerkL node function, it returns one or several `MerkLFuture` _placeholder_ objects (depending on number of outs), which represents an value that hasn't been computed or fetched yet.
 In order to access the actual value, call the `.get()` method on the future.
 This will perform the computation of the output and all needed preceding values recursively, using cached values when available.